brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 <!--chapter:end:00authors.Rmd-->

 ---
-title: DRAFT Status of quillback rockfish (_Sebastes maliger_) in U.S. waters off the coast of Washington in 2021 using catch and length data
+title: Status of quillback rockfish (_Sebastes maliger_) in U.S. waters off the coast of Washington in 2021 using catch and length data
 ---

 <!--chapter:end:00title.Rmd-->